patrickmaynard/playing-with-berlin-subways/README.md

 http://iquantny.tumblr.com/post/99544282749/found-the-manhattan-apartment-thats-the-farthest

+I copied tons of stuff from stack overflow, the QGIS docs and the python docs, including (but not necessarily limited to) the Haversine distance function, the csv writer, the layer-loading logic, etc.,. -- I just snapped it all together into something that functions pretty well for my purpose.

 # Making it work

 To make this thing go, you'll need the two .shp files described above.
 Got them?
 Good.